astutecat/mnesiac/README.md

   table_load_timeout: 600_000 # milliseconds, default is 600_000
 ```

-And then add `mnesiac` to your supervision tree:
+Then add `mnesiac` to your supervision tree:

-With `libcluster`:
+With `libcluster` using the `Cluster.Strategy.Epmd` strategy:

 ```elixir
   ...